 Machito

 Machito was born February 16, 1912 in Tampa, Florida and died April 15, 1984 in London, England.
 He was the King of Afro-Cuban jazz.
-He grew up singing and playing withmachito3.jpg many of the leading musicians of Cuba.
+He grew up singing and playing with many of the leading musicians of Cuba.
 After playing with a few groups in Havana, he moved to New York City in 1937, following the lead of his friend (and later, brother-in-law), Mario Bauza.

 In 1940, they decided to form a group and try out a style that combined Cuban rhythms and melodies and orchestrations derived from swing.
 Billed as the Afro-Cubans, the group was soon signed to Decca Records and had a few minor hits with numbers like “Sopa de Pichon [Pigeon Soup]” and Bauza’s composition, “Tanga” (which later became Machito’s theme song).